UpbeatGeek

 How many more Dune movies will there be?

-Following “Dune: Part Two,” the potential for more Dune movies would depend on the success of the second film and the interest from the studio, Denis Villeneuve, and the audience.
+Following “Dune: Part Two,” the potential for more Dune movies would depend on the success of the second film and the interest from their renowned movie studio, Denis Villeneuve, and the audience.
 Villeneuve has expressed interest in making “Dune” a trilogy, adapting Frank Herbert’s subsequent novels, but any projects beyond “Part Two” have not been officially confirmed as of my last update.

 What was Villeneuve’s first-ever movie?